-Each day, SportsIntel’s Matt DeSaro will take a look at one of the 30 teams in Major League Baseball as we head toward Opening Day in late March.
-Our tour through the NL Central continues with the Milwaukee Brewers.
+Baseball is back!
+We think.
+Each day, SportsIntel’s Matt DeSaro will take a look at two of the 30 teams in Major League Baseball as we head toward MLB Opening Day in late July and we continue today in the NL Central with the Milwaukee Brewers.

 For the second straight season, the Milwaukee Brewers surged in September and slid into the National League Wild Card game.
 Unfortunately, they fell victim to the first of the Nationals late-inning comebacks en route to the World Series.
 This started a premature, but hopefully busy off-season for the Crew.